frioux/blog/content/posts/aws-iam-at-ziprecruiter.md

 mistakes at all, just make failure not a big problem.

-With that alternate view in mind, as a company that is worth a lot of money, ZipRecrutier must address existential threats.
+With that alternate view in mind, as a company that is worth a lot of money, ZipRecruiter must address existential threats.
 Locking down keys like this is important and worth doing, but it is also important to decide what else we should prevent against.
 Just like we can have S3 versioning, we can also have streaming backups of everything to a second AWS account that very few people